FuelLabs/sway-rfcs/rfcs/0016-abi-backtracing.md

 - there are 585 potential _panicking calls_ in general,
 - out of which, there are 158 potential `#[trace(always)]` _panicking calls_.

-Although these numbers are significantly higher then the potential number of `panic` calls (<57), we can assume the following simplified model: **even in large Sway programs, the overall number of _panicking calls_ will be less then thousand, and the number of `#[trace(always)]` calls will be up to five times the number of `panic` occurrences in code which we expect to be less then hundred**.
+Although these numbers are significantly higher then the potential number of `panic` calls (<57), we can assume the following simplified model: **even in large Sway programs, the overall number of _panicking calls_ will be less than thousand, and the number of `#[trace(always)]` calls will be up to five times the number of `panic` occurrences in code which we expect to be less than hundred**.

 ## Providing panicking calls in ABI JSON